 12.20.2 The MMA will be provided for each task in which markers are used.

-12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point or by their observer within limits described on the TDS (in events with observers).
+12.20.3 Competitors not achieving a physical mark within the MMA will be scored by track point.

 12.21 VALID MARK

 12.21.1 A physical mark is considered valid if it is within the scoring area or marker measuring area (MMA) and within the scoring period if set.